AlloyCI/alloy-runner/docs/executors/docker.md

 1. **Pre-build**: Clone, restore cache and download artifacts from previous stages.
 This is run on a special Docker Image.
 1. **Build**: User build.
 This is run on the user-provided docker image.
-1. **Post-build**: Create cache, upload artifacts to GitLab.
+1. **Post-build**: Create cache, upload artifacts to AlloyCI.
 This is run on a special Docker Image.

 The special Docker Image is based on [Alpine Linux] and contains all the tools